A Gromov-Witten theory for simple normal-crossing pairs without log geometry: Introduction

 We may view this new theory formally as the Gromov-Witten theory of the {\em infinite root stack} associated to $(X, D)$, as constructed in \cite{TV}, because in genus $0$ we show that the Gromov-Witten theory of $X_{D, \vec{r}}$ is independent of $r_1,...,r_n$ and taking constant terms is the same as taking large $r_i$ limit. \begin{question} Can one define Gromov-Witten theory of infinite root stacks directly? \end{question}

 Naturally, one can expect such a definition to coincide with the constant terms of Gromov-Witten theory of finite root stacks.
 By \cite{TV}, the infinite root stack structure determines the logarithmic structure.
-It is natural to expect that infinite root stack Gromov-Witten theory should determine, if not equal to, logarithmic Gromov-Witten theory.
+It is natural to expect that infinite root stack Gromov-Witten theory should determine logarithmic Gromov-Witten theory.